Editor's note: This story has been updated throughout to reflect the most recent fall plans for each institution.

 “The next step is to provide as many options for our students so they can develop the best fall schedule that fits their needs,” Gonzales said.

 Face coverings are required on campus inside all campus buildings, according to the guidelines.

 Students who choose to stay on-campus will reside in single-occupancy rooms, according to the guidelines.

-The University will ensure physical distancing in student housing by taking preventative measures, such as installing physical barriers in shared bathroom spaces, according to the report.
+The University will ensure physical distancing in student housing by taking preventative measures, such as installing physical barriers in shared bathroom spaces, according to a report released June 12.